 Almost all camera lenses, except the most simple ones, consist of “optical elements”.
 Lens flare is usually generated by the light outside the image, which instead of passing along the optical path provided, is reflected from the optical elements inside before it hits the film or digital sensor.

 Optical elements usually have different anti-reflective coatings that are designed to minimize lens flare effect, but it is difficult to eliminate them completely.
 The light source will still reflect a small fraction of the beam, and this reflected part will be imprinted as a blaze in areas with lower light intensity.
-This process is easily demonstrated at the picture below.

 7 Creative Lens Flare Photography Tips

-Spring and summer are great seasons for outdoor work, using sun.
+Spring and summer are great seasons for outdoor work, using the sun.
 It is considered a truly creative way to make shots.
 Shooting in the sun creates sun lens flare, but instead of considering such photos as defective, you can learn to use this effect creatively and get quite impressive results.
-Do make shots taking care of eyes and digital device to reduce post-processing inventive work with annoying photo albums.
+Do make shots taking care of eyes and digital devices to reduce post-processing inventive work with annoying photo albums.